zdj/poormans/README.md

 ## About

-A Node.js script that allows the copying of files in one or more of the host machine's directories to Dropbox.
-With remote access to Dropbox, users and external applications can manage a JSON configuration file, specifying the files and directories to copy to Dropbox from the host machine.
+A Node.js script that lets you copy files from a host machine to Dropbox.
+With remote access to Dropbox, users and external applications manage a JSON configuration file that specifies the files and directories you want to copy to Dropbox from the host machine.

-This script would potentially also work with other cloud storage and file synchronization synchronization services such as Box and Google Drive.
+This script would potentially also work with other cloud storage and file synchronization services such as Box and Google Drive.

 ## Installation